Second Polish Republic: Invasion of Poland in 1939

 Polish war plans (Plan West and Plan East) failed as soon as Germany invaded in 1939.
-The Polish losses in combat against Germans (killed and missing in action) amounted to ca. 70,000 men.
+The Polish losses in combat against the Germans (killed and missing in action) amounted to ca. 70,000 men.
 Some 420,000 of them were taken prisoners.
-Losses against the Red Army (which invaded Poland on 17 September) added up to 6,000 to 7,000 of casualties and MIA, 250,000 were taken prisoners.
-Although the Polish Army – considering the inactivity of the Allies – was in an unfavourable position – it managed to inflict serious losses to the enemies: 20,000 German soldiers were killed or MIA, 674 tanks and 319 armored vehicles destroyed or badly damaged, 230 aircraft shot down; the Red Army lost (killed and MIA) about 2,500 soldiers, 150 combat vehicles and 20 aircraft.
-The Soviet invasion of Poland, and lack of promised aid from the Western Allies, contributed to the Polish forces defeat by 6 October 1939.
+Losses against the Red Army (which invaded Poland on 17 September) added up to 6,000 to 7,000 casualties and MIA, 250,000 were taken prisoners.
+Although the Polish Army – considering the inactivity of the Allies – was in an unfavourable position – it managed to inflict serious losses on the enemy: 20,000 German soldiers were killed or MIA, 674 tanks and 319 armoured vehicles destroyed or badly damaged, 230 aircraft shot down; the Red Army lost (killed and MIA) about 2,500 soldiers, 150 combat vehicles and 20 aircraft.
+The Soviet invasion of Poland and the lack of promised aid from the Western Allies contributed to the Polish forces' defeat by 6 October 1939.